How to Become a Union Printer? (Beginner’s Quick Guide)

 What Is the Union Advantage?

 The union advantage helps workers earn good pay, get reliable benefits, and stay safe from tough contracts.
+Union printers earn more than non-union workers — about $1,337 per week compared to $1,138 for non-union employees in 2024.
+Benefits like healthcare and retirement plans also grow faster for union members, making union membership a smart career move.
 In a union shop, the employee is not left alone to fight for fair treatment.
 The union stands behind them and helps negotiate better deals with the shop owners.
 That’s the power of being part of a union.

 Union vs. Non-Union: What’s the Difference?